-- The base compensation and personal benefits are sufficient to retain competent executive management, and - The cash bonus and share option awards for business unit managers and the CEO incent and motivate them to improve the Corporation's operating and financial performance, namely, the Corporation's pre tax profit as a percent of sales.
-As this ratio improves the Corporation's gross margin, earnings, EPS and ultimately the share price should improve as well.
+- The base compensation and personal benefits are sufficient to retain competent executive management, and - The cash bonus and share option awards for business unit managers incent and motivate them to improve the Corporation's operating and financial performance, namely, the Corporation's pre tax profit as a percent of sales after a hurdle rate of 10% of net investment in the business unit is deducted.
+As this ratio improves the Corporation's net investment declines and gross margin, earnings, EPS and ultimately the share price should rise.
+In the case of the CEO and CFO as consolidated pre tax profit above the cost of borrowing charge rises so should the Corporation's overall earnings, EPS and ultimately share price.

 As noted above, the Committee targets total compensation at the mid range of comparable market practices.
 Various elements of total compensation are managed so that the total package provides the potential to add up to the approximate midpoint of the equivalent position range at target performance levels.
-Within total compensation, in 2009, the Committee sought to balance the various components with a view to retain talent in order to achieve short term and long term objectives, as well as offering attractive compensation in respect of the Corporation's situation.
+Within total compensation, in 2010, the Committee sought to balance the various components with a view to retain talent in order to achieve short term and long term objectives, as well as offering attractive compensation.
 Besides base salary and personal benefits all other compensation is at-risk, which means that all the cash bonus and long term incentive is at-risk and tied to the Corporation's performance for all NEOs.